Rudolph the Red-Nosed Reindeer, December 6, 2023, 6:30PM

 We are thrilled to welcome MPower Voices to MCT to perform holiday songs in the lobby before the performance!
 To learn more about MPower and the Missoula Community Chorus, please visit their website.

 The sensory-friendly performance is a general admission / open seating show.
-Tickets are just $10 and are available at the MCT Box Office or by calling 406-728-PLAY (7529).
+Tickets are available at the MCT Box Office or by calling 406-728-PLAY (7529).
 For patrons needing wheelchair or other accessibility accommodations, or for questions about financial assistance opportunities, please call the Box Office.

 The director carefully adapts the show without losing the essence of the story.
 Adapting a show entails shortening it and toning down jarring sounds, dialogue, and lighting effects.
 Before the performance, the director comes on stage to greet the audience and introduce the show.
 Two volunteers with glow sticks are stationed on either side of the stage.
 They wave the glow sticks to signal scene changes, unexpected noises, intermission, and when to applaud.
 In addition, we invite patrons to enter and exit the auditorium at will, and to encourage them to do so, we have a wonderful “cozy corner” in our lobby with a rocking chair, blankets, pillows, toys, and books.

-To help theatre-goers who might not know what to expect, MCT creates a Social Storyopens WORD file that families can access to travel step-by-step through the evening and be fully prepared for the fun to follow.
+To help theatre-goers who might not know what to expect, MCT creates a Social Story that families can access to travel step-by-step through the evening and be fully prepared for the fun to follow.

 You may be curious about the origin of MCT’s sensory- friendly performance.
 It all started in 2011 with an email that Michael McGill, MCT’s Executive Director, received from a local mom.
 Here is an abridged version: